International Education (INTE-GE)

 Typically offered Fall

-Course offers multidisciplinary examination of seminal concepts of modernization & global analysis & their application to education.
-It focuses on the mission of international education in different cultural contexts & the underlying theoretical assumptions & models that inform development projects undertaken by organizations such as the UN Development Program, the World Bank, the Council of Europe, & the US Agency for International Development.
+Multidisciplinary examination of seminal concepts of modernization, development and global analysis and their application to education.
+Students explore the mission of international education in different cultural, social and economic contexts and the underlying theoretical assumptions and models that inform development projects undertaken by international and regional development organizations.

 Grading: Grad Steinhardt Graded